Debt Snowball vs. Debt Avalanche: Which Method Works Best?

 • You’ll likely have more outstanding balances, which can cause stress

-• It’s hard to stay motivated when you don’t see yourself making progress
+• It’s challenging to stay motivated when you don’t see yourself making progress

 How to Get Started Repaying Your Debt